kucukaltunberke/Autonomous-Contact-Avoiding-Robot-in-MuJoCo/README.md

 ## Difficulties and Potential Improvements

-The DWA algorithm is a computationally expensive algorithm and since the algorithm is in implemented in Python, the code cannot run very fast.
-Some optimizing cases are implemented such as only using obstacles that are near the robot for DWA algorithm and setting the parameters of DWA to reduce calculation complexity.
-Rewriting the code in a compiled language such as C or C++ would allow for cautious tuning of DWA.
+The DWA algorithm is a computationally expensive algorithm and since the algorithm is implemented in Python, the code cannot run very fast.
+Several optimizations are implemented to overcome this challange.
+ - Only using obstacles that are near the robot for DWA algorithm.
+ - Tuning the parameters of DWA to reduce calculation complexity.
+ - An extra "Higher dt mode" is implemented to increase the simulation timestep in MuJoCo.
+This reduces the computational cost but makes the algorithm less stable and more fragile.
+If real-time loop is running too slowly, this mode can be used with adjustable dt multiplier.

+Rewriting the code in a compiled language such as C or C++ would allow for higher resolution control.

 This project was developed as part of the course CMPE434: Introduction to Robotics at Boğaziçi University, taught by Doğan Ulus.
 Assignments for this course can be found on Introduction to Mobile Robotics repository I have created.
 If you are new to mobile robotics or want to build a similar project from scratch I suggest you to check out that repository.
-Assignments are structured from basic to advance.
+Assignments are structured from basic to advanced.
 Specifications of this project are given in the link below.

 https://hackmd.io/@doganulus/Skmr9C20yx